 Monster Zero Ultra

-If you’re a fan of Monster Energy Drink, you might want to consider Monster Zero Ultra instead.
-You still get the familiarity of the brand without the extra unnecessary 54g of sugar and 190 calories.
+If you’re a fan of Monster Energy Drink, you might want to consider Monster Zero Ultra.

-It contains 140mg of caffeine, which in my opinion is quite a high amount especially if you’re down with the flu.
+It contains 140mg of caffeine, which is quite a lot in my opinion, especially if you’re sick with the flu.

 But like I said, if you only drink Monster Energy Drink this is a good switch, especially in the long run.